 - Observation Ring: With several skylights overhead, the large plate diamond giving a view of the berth below, the observation rings often held cargo, unused items and machinery, and just plain junk.
 Many still do.
 The machinery for the iris valve is located in the floors of this area.

 The PCs need to take out the defense turrets and any possible ships (to prevent attack or escape).
 They need to take the base in detail, rather than blasting away from orbit, in order to retrieve any information valuable to the MoJ as well as to protect any possible kidnap victims.
 Evidence that they did not attempt to protect victims/evidence will bring charges from the MoJ.
 Therefore the ground battle will probably involve small arms in the airless corridors of the port, and probably a room-by-room search of the Mall.
 Some of the warriors or the Electric Dogs will likely attempt to hide out in the Forest, attempting an ambush.

 Three days after the PCs arrive, another pirate ship (a Vanderbilt yacht, armed to the teeth) will jump in.
 An Electric Dog “patrol” ship, it is here to pick up any loot and rotate some crew out.
 If challenged it will only stay long enough to offer escape to any surviving pirates, Electric Dogs preferred.
 It will attempt to retrieve Khaegzur Kso primarily (who is expecting it), but will attempt to escape if too heavily outgunned.

 Five days after the PCs arrive, an IN destroyer and two escorts arrive.
-The Navy finally decided to get their act together (learning of the PC's mission a few days after they jumped).
-The PC mission must be completed by then or the Imperials will take over operations - and their employer will not want to pay the PCs if that happens.
+The Navy finally decided to get their act together (learning of the PC’s mission a few days after they jumped).
+The PC mission must be completed by then or the Imperials will take over operations—and the PCs’ employer will not want to pay if that happens.